7PintsOfCherryGarcia/RiDiCulousFilter/README.md

 # RiDiCulousFilter
-## Filter sequences based on a variety of conditions (even if they are comical)
+## Filter sequences based on a variety of conditions

 ## About
-RiDiCulousFilter lets you select sequence data such as sequencing reads or assembly contigs based on different criteria.
+RiDiCulousFilter lets you select nucleotide sequence data such as sequencing reads or assembly contigs based on different criteria.
 For example: kmer count content or GC content.
-In the future other filtering parameters will be added such as protein domain prescence, and sequence signatures.
+In the future other filtering parameters will be added such as protein domain presence, and sequence signatures.
 (I want reads/sequences that start in AT and end in G for example).
 For now only GC content and kmer count/presense are implemented.
 The backbone of RiDiCulousFilter is the wonderfull [klib](https://github.com/attractivechaos/klib) library by [Attractive Chaos](https://github.com/attractivechaos)